-The St. Louis Cardinals’ Busch Stadium, St. Louis Rams’ Edward Jones Dome, and Gateway International Raceway are protected by TFRs during sporting events.
-Both stadiums are located in downtown St. Louis, approximately 3 miles from the airport.
+The St. Louis Cardinals’ Busch Stadium and Gateway International Raceway are protected by TFRs during sporting events.
+Both stadiums are located in downtown St. Louis, approximately three miles from the airport.

-A Notice to Airmen (NOTAM or NoTAM) is a notice filed with an aviation authority to alert aircraft pilots of potential hazards along a flight route or at a location that could affect the safety of the flight.
+A notice to airmen (NOTAM or NoTAM) is a notice filed with an aviation authority to alert aircraft pilots of potential hazards along a flight route or at a location that could affect the safety of the flight.
 NOTAMs are unclassified notices or advisories distributed by means of telecommunication that contain information concerning the establishment, condition or change in any aeronautical facility, service, procedure or hazard.